Domain Enumeration, Red Teaming

 Get RDP Session

 This module enumerates the remote (or local) RDP sessions on a remote machine that the Administrator has access to.
 It also pulls in the originating IP of the connection as well.
-In the demonstration, it can be observed that there are 3 connections one of them is the Active with an IP of 192.168.1.45.
+In the demonstration, we can observe 3 connections, one of which is Active with an IP of 192.168.1.45.
 The attacker can also provide the ComputerName option to get refined results.

 situational_awareness/network/powerview/get_rdp_session